vike256/Unibot/guides/Guide.md

         - `recoilY` increases aiming offset when left button is pressed
         - `max_offset` is the maximum offset the recoil can have
         - `recover` sets how fast the recoil recovers when left button is not pressed

+### Misc
+- `debug`
+    - `true` creates a window and displays the filtered image
+        - Slows down the program.
+Only use for testing

 ## Run Unibot